joziasmartini/commentr/README.md

 # commentr
-A small study project in VueJS.
+A system for publishing and deleting comments.

 ### Setup the project
 ```